gbrolese/fakeStoreWebpage/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#Tutorial

+This project was programmed with angular4 which have some deprecated components.
+If you already have installed some version of Angular CLI, please consult the package.json to see all the components and their versions to resolve your problems.